MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-freemium.md

 A Microsoft 365 or Office 365 plan provides the following features in addition to the features that Microsoft Teams Free (classic) provides:

 - No user limit (with an enterprise license)
-- Exchange email hosting and custom email domain
+- Exchange email hosting with customer email domain address
 - OneDrive, SharePoint, Planner, Yammer, and more Microsoft 365 and Office 365 services
 - 1 TB of storage per user
 - Scheduled meetings